 - Edit and proofread – use the Editing Checklist

 - Includes advice from each Specialty Career Advisor (SCA)

-- Review & edit via your peer and professional networks
+- Continue the review review & editing process via your peer and professional networks

 - Example personal statements

 - UWSOM Personal Statement Workshop: Telling Your Story to Residency Programs (June 2020)

 - AAMC Careers in Medicine Personal Statement Information